uptonking/note4yaoo/lib-saas-strapi-examples.md

 - https://github.com/alexzaganelli/strapi-plugin-email-designer /202312/js
   - Design your own email templates w/ visual composer directly inside the Strapi admin panel and send composed emails programmatically from your controllers / services.
+  - 依赖外部embed editor.unlayer.com
 - https://github.com/SomeDevelopper/strapi-pdf-designer /202308/js
   - a fork of the Strapi Plugin Email Designer.
   - It is used to create a single-one-page PDF using drag-and-drop.
+  - The plugin return a Buffer in base64.

 - https://github.com/vivmagarwal/strapi-plugin-custom-api-builder /202403/js
   - ✨ Build an API Visually from the Admin UI